alexandre-abrioux/golem-node/README.md

 ## Usage

-You can clone this repository or use the provided `docker/Dockerfile` and `docker-compose.yml` as a template for your node.
+You can clone this repository or use the provided `docker/Dockerfile` and `docker-compose.yml` as a base template for your own setup.

-A `Makefile` is provided for convenience, but `make` is not required to run the node.
+A `Makefile` is included for convenience but `make` is not required to run the node.

 Use `make` or `make help` to list the available shortcuts.